EmpireCTF/empirectf/writeups/2020-08-22-Google-CTF/README.md

 **Solution** (by [Aurel300](https://github.com/Aurel300))

 We are given an Android APK.
-There is a textbox that will verify our flag, and a button.
+There is a text box that will verify our flag, and a button.
 Not much to see there!

 We can try to decompile it with a tool such as JADX (available online e.g. [here](http://www.javadecompilers.com/apk/)).
 Unfortunately, the method we really need to see, the button click handler, fails to decompile.
 JADX complains about `long` not being a class type.
 The main class also contains a field called `class`, and a field with a weird, single-letter Unicode name, both of which probably hinder decompilation, although JADX handles these issues well (by renaming the fields and telling us about it).